samlynndavis/Bodiless-JS-Chris/packages/vital-editors/doc/PlainEditor.md

 defaults to "®™" (the _registered trademark_ and _trademark_ symbols).
 The second parameter allows
 you to apply a class to the `<sup>` tag.
 The token defaults to the `align-baseline` class.

+?> **Tip:** Some fonts have the trademark characters already raised to the correct position and do not need `<sup>` tags, while other fonts will need you to apply `<sup>` tags and raise the characters by styling.
+Please check your font and determine if you need `AutoSuperscript` on your plain text editor.
+Note the Content Editor doesn't have the ability to apply superscript when using the plain text editor, so it's important to apply this token if your font doesn't look superscripted.

 #### Usage

+##### Via Composing

 The following composes a default plain editor with a custom superscript token: